-PTHA 1413 FUNCTIONAL ANATOMY (3-3-0) CREDIT 4
+PTHA 1413 FUNCTIONAL ANATOMY (3-3-0) CREDIT 4 Prerequisites: Admission to the PTA Program

 This course introduces the student Physical Therapist Assistant to the relationship of the musculoskeletal and neuromuscular systems to normal and abnormal movement.
 It also discusses the relationship between physical laws and the biomechanical principles of joint motion as well as the concepts of normal posture and human locomotion contrasted with obvious posture and gait deviations.